Skip to content

 The Library website is your gateway to the extensive library content provided by The Open University.
 Use the Library Search box to start searching for resources such as ebooks, databases, journals or journal articles.
 Alternatively, use the Library Resources tab to browse for resources.
 Most of our content is available online.

-Learn about our 24/7 Chat to a Librarian service
+Learn about Library Helpdesk and our 24/7 Chat to a Librarian service

 Discover key services for postgraduate researchers

-The Services for You page on the Library website contains links to all the key services that postgraduate researchers need.
+The Services for postgraduate researchers page on the Library website contains links to relevant information and services to all postgraduate researchers.

 Set up Google Scholar to link to full text resources provided by Library Services